joagre/ratatoskr/ideas/r.md

 bound variable matches the rvalue.

-The final thing that might be confusing is how the `this` constructor calls itself to actually set its member variables.
+The final thing that might be confusing is how the `this` constructor calls itself to set its member variables.
 It might seem confusing but this is the final step a constructor has to perform to initialize its member variables.
-The `:` in notation in is Satie's way to call a function with named parameters and constructors can call itself with their member variables as named parameters as well.
+The `:` notation is Satie's way to call a function with named parameters and a constructor can call itself with its member variables as named parameters as well.

 That is it.
 The rest is in the gory details.